pickledish/cardi/README.md

 ## License

-All code in this repository, unless otherwise stated, is open-source under the [GNU GPLv3 license](./LICENSE.md).
+All code in this repository, unless otherwise stated, is open source under the [GNU GPLv3 license](./LICENSE).